mongodb/mongo-java-driver/docs/reference/content/driver/reference/monitoring.md

 ```

-and an instance of `MongoClientOptions` configured with an instance of `TestCommandListener`:
+and an instance of `MongoClientSettings` configured with an instance of `TestCommandListener`:

 ```java
 MongoClientSettings settings = MongoClientSettings.builder()